Advertisement

 Do ZYNs Expire?
-How to Keep Nicotine Pouches Fresh
+How I Keep Nicotine Pouches Fresh

 Jeremy VanOs

-Nicotine pouches are popular because they satisfy cravings discreetly.
+Nicotine pouches have become a staple for me due to their ability to satisfy my cravings discreetly.
 No vapor, smoke, or spitting.
 But, like most good things, they don’t last forever.
 Do nicotine pouches expire?
-Yes, but don’t go tossing away your old ZYN pouches just yet!
+Yes, but I wouldn’t advise tossing away your old ZYN pouches just yet!

 Ingredients in nicotine pouches

-Before we dive in, let’s quickly look at what’s going on under the hood.
+Before diving in, let’s quickly look at what’s happening under the hood.
 The ingredients of most pouches are:

 • Nicotine (tobacco-derived or synthetic)